vigji/python-cimec-2024/README.md

 **Dates**: the course will run every Monday (tentative time: 17:00-19:00) from February to May 2024.
 Dates are flexible and we can change them during the course if there's constraints/preferences on the student's side.

 **Framework and requirements**: You will be following the course on your own laptop.
-The first two modules will be teaching using **Google Colab**, with **no setup required** (you will only need a browser and a working internet connection).
+The first two modules will be teaching using **Google Colab**, with **no installation required** (you will only need a browser and a working internet connection).
 In the second part we will move to **Jupyter Notebooks**, to understand how to **set up an real-world Python environment** that can be used in the every day research work.
 There won't be system requirements, we should be able to set it up on Windows, MacOS, and Linux (you will have instructions and assistance for doing that!).

 **Assignments**: At the end of each of the first three modules there will be **a minimal recap assigment**, and a **time slot to ask questions** on the lectures and on the assignment.